kuzi-moto/ampache-docker/README.md

 The develop tag is set up to use git updates so you don't have to rebuild your images to stay up to date with development.

-### With docker-compose
+### docker-compose

-Included in the repository is a simple docker-compose.yml file to get started.
-To use simply do:
+This method is recommended as it creates persistent volumes for important data.
+Included in the [GitHub repository](https://github.com/ampache/ampache-docker/blob/master/docker-compose.yml) is a simple `docker-compose.yml` file to get started.
+Use the following commands:

 ```bash
 docker-compose up -d